bobdabuilder124/m1/README.md

 # This is just a fork of crankshaft.
-All I did was add some flags for more recent versions of electron to revert to old rendering behavior(electron 10.4.7 and below)

 # crankshaft